tinect/blog/content/posts/shopware-thumbnail-processor/index.md

 So, let us start to deliver images as webp.
 We will install the Processor with Bunny.net which is an suitable content delivery network with the option to deliver images on-the-fly.

 >!
 Please note: while we want to install just the ThumbnailProcessor, we won't take care of storage at bunnycdn.
-Please see dedicated post about the storage.
+See dedicated post about the storage.

 - Register at bunny.net
 -